jjyse/Shopora/README.md

 2. Provide a ratings and reviews section for each item so that shoppers can make better purchasing decisions.
 3. Implement a list system so shoppers can organize items and share selected items with other shoppers.

-Feature (1) was implemented using vue.js and css grid.
-The only issue is that my grid has spacing issues when on chrome browser whereas firefox browser works as intended.
-Feature (2) was implemented using vue.js and google cloud storage.
-Images are also allowed to be attached to reviews and are sent to gcs.
-I believe I was supposed to write the database in MySQL but due to lack of time I will not be converting it.
-So, it just stores data using SQLite.
-Aside from this issue, this feature works as intended.
-Feature (3) was implemented using vue.js.
-This feature works as intended.
-#  Is Shopora deployed?
-Deployment was attempted, but not successful due to my database being in SQLite3.